-The Story Behind the Trends - Similar to those presenting as homeless the numbers awarded as full duty applicants are increasing year by year until 2011/12 and has decreased slightly in the past 2 years.
+The Story Behind the Trends

-Dependent Children in Families and Young People Aged 16-18
+- Similar to those presenting as homeless the number awarded as Full Duty Applicants are fluctuating over the past number of years with the exception of Derry which has increased significantly over the past three years.

-Awarded as Full Duty Applicants Data Source: NIHE
+Dependent Children in Families and Young People Aged 16-18 Awarded as Full Duty Applicants Data Source: NIHE

 Why is it Important?
 Children are frightened, insecure, or worried about the future as a result of their homelessness.
-There is evidence among homeless children of mood swings, nervousness and bad tempers, bedwetting and disturbed sleep patterns (Where's home?
+There is evidence among homeless children of mood swings, nervousness and bad tempers, bed-wetting and disturbed sleep patterns (Where's home?
 Children and homelessness in Bristol, Shelter, London, 2002).